Kansas vs. UConn College Basketball Predictions & Picks - December 1

 Kansas vs. UConn Predictions & Picks: Spread, Total - December 1

-Friday's contest features the No. 5 Kansas Jayhawks (6-1) and the No. 4 UConn Huskies (7-0) matching up at Allen Fieldhouse in what should be a competitive matchup, with a projected 75-73 victory for Kansas according to our computer prediction.
-Game time is at 9:00 PM ET on December 1.
+Friday's game between the No. 5 Kansas Jayhawks (6-1) and No. 4 UConn Huskies (7-0) matching up at Allen Fieldhouse has a projected final score of 75-73 (based on our computer prediction) in favor of Kansas, so it should be a tight matchup.
+The game will tip off at 9:00 PM ET on December 1.

+According to our computer prediction, UConn should cover the spread, which is currently listed at 2.5.
+The two teams are projected to come in below the 148.5 total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!